Justanewplayer19/KyriLib/README.md

 tab:toggle(text, default, callback, flag)
 ```

-**Slider** — drag the track, or click the value label to type a number directly
+**Slider**: drag the track, or click the value label to type a number directly
 ```lua
 tab:slider(text, min, max, default, callback, flag, step) -- step is optional (e.g. 0.1 for one decimal place)